coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/README.md

 red = particleSensor.getFIFOIR();
 ir = particleSensor.getFIFORed();
 ```
   is used in my code.
-If you have Sparkfun's MAX30105 breakout board , try to
+If you have Sparkfun's MAX30105 breakout board , use #define MAX30105
-  correct these lines.

 Fig.4 insulating MAX30102 breakout board
 ![Fig.4 insulating MAX30102 breakout board](insulation.jpg)